Imran Hasnee

-Imran Hasnee (born 1 December 1972) is an Indian actor and paranormal investigator. who has worked in the Indian cinema as well as British and American films.
-Known for films A Mighty Heart and Slumdog Millionaire, Paan Singh Tomar.
-He also played lead as well as character roles.
+Imran Hasnee (born 1 December 1972) is an Indian actor. who has worked in the Indian cinema as well as British and American films.
+He is known for his work on the films A Mighty Heart, Slumdog Millionaire, and Paan Singh Tomar.

 Career

 In Bollywood (Indian Film Industry) he worked in Paan Singh Tomar as the elder brother of Irrfan Khan, named Matadeen Singh Tomar (Dadda), directed by Tigmanshu Dhulia and produced by UTV Motion Pictures.

-Recently, he acted in D-Day, a Hindi feature film Directed by Nikhil Advani, Imran Hasnee played the character Saleem Pathan.
+He later acted in D-Day, a Hindi feature film directed by Nikhil Advani.
+Hasnee played the character Saleem Pathan.

 He also worked in the movie Jai Jawaan Jai Kisaan, a historical, based on Lal Bahadur Shastri.
 In this movie, he played the character of his teacher and mentor Shri Nishkameshwar Prasad Mishra, a freedom fighter, who taught Lal Bahadur the practical aspects of life, showing him the correct direction in life.
 Lal's life was greatly influenced by his teacher.

 He has acted in the Hindi feature films: The Dirty Picture (playing the character of a film director Vijayan) and Once Upon a Time in Mumbaai (2010).
 Both films were directed by Milan Luthria and produced by Balaji Telefilms.

-He has also done Indian Television shows, the first show he did was directed by Ravi Rai, for Zee Tv, titled Kasshish.
+He has also acted in Indian television shows, the first show he did was directed by Ravi Rai, for Zee Tv, titled Kasshish.

 His next serial was Risshton Ki Dor, airing on Sony TV in 2006 and directed by Gautam Adhikari; this serial was produced by SAB TV.

-He played the main negative character called Sridhar in the Star TV serial Sapnon Se Bhare Naina, airing from 20 December 2010 – 3 February 2012.
+He played the main antagonist, Sridhar, in the Star TV serial Sapnon Se Bhare Naina, airing from 20 December 2010 to 3 February 2012.